Wheat growers have better tools for entering national yield contest

 Summary

 The National Wheat Foundation annually hosts the National Wheat Yield Contest, encouraging growers across the United States to compete with their peers for recognition (and prizes) when achieving the top marks for a high-yield, high-quality harvest.
 The contest is the prime outreach activity for the non-profit Foundation, which aims to advance the domestic wheat industry.
 “We feel that the contest helps us educate growers and others in the wheat industry that high yield and high quality and better profit are possible.
-The contest helps us show it’s possible, and here’s how these folks are doing it,” says Anne Osborne, project manager for the National Wheat Foundation.
+The contest helps us show it’s possible, and here’s how these folks are doing it.
+We received over 100 more entries this year, making for our best year ever, thanks to the new web app Pixo built for us.” says Anne Osborne, project manager for the National Wheat Foundation.

 The challenge: An outdated, hard-to-use application